thephpleague/flysystem/docs/adapter/gitlab.md

 ### Base URL
 This will be the URL where you host your gitlab server (e.g. https://gitlab.com)

-## Usage
-Google Cloud Storage requires Service Account Credentials, which can be generated in the [Cloud Console](https://console.cloud.google.com/apis/credentials).
-Read more in [the official documentation](https://cloud.google.com/docs/authentication/production).

-See the [project README](https://github.com/RoyVoetman/Flysystem-Gitlab-storage) for additional usage examples.
+> See the [project README](https://github.com/RoyVoetman/Flysystem-Gitlab-storage) for additional usage examples.